-- Executive Board (ExBo): composed of the representatives of the Ministries of Transport along the Corridor - Management Board (MB): composed of representatives of the IMs and (where applicable) ABs along the Corridor which are responsible for the implementation of the Corridor within their home organisations.
-The Management Board is the decision-making body of the Corridor.
+- ➤ Executive Board (ExBo): composed of the representatives of the Ministries of Transport along the Corridor. - Management Board (MB): composed of representatives of the IMs and (where applicable) ABs along the Corridor, responsible for the development of the Corridor.
+The MB is the decision-making body of the respective Corridor.